thecodezone/dt-home/documentation/custom/README.md

   - __name__
     - A unique name to be used as custom app label.
   - __type__
-    - Always set to `custom` type.
+    - Set to any of the following types:
+      - Link: Direct URL based apps.
+      - Web View: Magic Link based apps.
+  - __creation_type__
+    - Set to `code`, to ensure app is processed accordingly as a code-based app.
   - __icon__
     - Relative uri or mdi font-icon value.
   - __url__
-    - URL to be assigned to custom app.
+    - URL to be assigned to app.
   - __sort__
-    - Sort order to be assigned to custom app.
+    - Sort order to be assigned to app.
   - __slug__
-    - A unique slug id to be assigned to custom app.
+    - A unique slug id to be assigned to app.
   - __is_hidden__
-    - Determine if app is hidden or displayed.
+    - Boolean value to determine if app should be hidden or displayed.
+  - __open_in_new_tab__
+    - Boolean value to determine if app should be displayed in situ or within a new tab.

 Assuming the filter successfully registers the new custom app; with a unique slug; you should then see the app listed within the Admin Apps Tab.